aatree/aautil/README.md

 **(close-component this)** closes the traits of a component, reversing the order in which the traits were opened.
 The *this* parameter is the map structure of the component.

 ---

+# dewdrop

+Dewdrop is a very simple implementation of lenses.

+---